AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 ###Goals:
 * fix "do not forgets"s
 * avoid possibility of deadlocks
-* provide reliable way of gluing ui and model together.
+* provide a reliable way of gluing UI and model together.

 ## Attempt 1.0 - Async with callbacks
 Since OS X 10.6 and iOS 4.0 we had closures (aka blocks).